-Say hello to MassDevice +7, a bite-sized view of the top seven med-tech stories of the week.
-This latest feature of MassDevice.com's coverage highlights our seven biggest and most influential stories from the week's news to make sure you're up to date on the headlines that continue to shape the medical device industry.
+Say hello to MassDevice +3, a bite-sized view of the top three medtech stories of the day.
+This feature of MassDevice.com's coverage highlights our 3 biggest and most influential stories from the day's news to make sure you're up to date on the headlines that continue to shape the medical device industry.

 Registrar Corp's U.S. FDA News blog provides regulatory updates for FDA regulated industries.
 Registrar Corp helps medical device establishments comply with FDA regulations, such as registration, listing, UDI and GUDID requirements, 510(k) requirements, and more.